anti-social/kotlin-dsl-master-class/README.md

 We'll try to create a DSL for building Elasticsearch queries

-Our goal is to allow define a document:
+Our goal is to allow to define a document like:

 ```kotlin
 object ProductDoc : Document() {